Quick tools for school, health, and money decisions.

 Formatted JSON

-The result shows the formatted or minified JSON with validation feedback and quick copy controls.
+The result shows the formatted or minified JSON with validation feedback, copy controls, and quick structure hints.

 JSON is parsed locally in the browser.
 Use Format JSON to pretty print or Minify JSON to compact the output.